jroblak/jroblak.github.com/_posts/2018-01-12-hack-the-box-jail.md

 RELRO     : Partial
 {% endhighlight %}

 Once again (how coincidental :)), this binary presents an easy way around the challenge.
-If we set `debugmode` and try to authenticate, it will tell us where the buffer is located.
+If we set `debugmode` (by sending "DEBUG") and try to authenticate, it will tell us where the buffer is located.
 Now that we have all the pieces we need, lets get <a href="https://pwntools.com">pwntooling</a>

 First, lets import pwntools and set our context: